-http://rodpriceadventure.com/next-adventure/one-man-one-boat/ Art is a great way to engage with people in a creative, alternative way and provides new opportunities for us to work with communities and families who we may not reach through other, more traditional channels.
+Art is an excellent way to engage with people in a creative, alternative way and provides new opportunities for communities and families to enjoy their local rivers and the outdoors.

 Thanks to Ribble Life Together project Ribble Rivers Trust have created five pieces of art, as well as helping fund other art activities, such as sketching workshops and art activities with school children.